dotnet/docs/docs/architecture/porting-existing-aspnet-apps/example-migration-eshop.md

 **Figure 4-6.
 The eShopLegacyMVC.csproj file structure.**

-A common way to create a new project file for an existing ASP.NET project is to create a new ASP.NET Core app using `dotnet new` or `File - New - Project` in Visual Studio.
+A common way to create a new project file for an existing ASP.NET project is to create a new ASP.NET Core app using `dotnet new` or **File** > **New** > **Project** in Visual Studio.
 Then files can be copied from the old project to the new one to complete the migration.

-In addition to the C# project file, NuGet dependencies are stored in a separate 45 line long `packages.config` file, shown in Figure 4-7.
+In addition to the C# project file, NuGet dependencies are stored in a separate 45-line `packages.config` file, as shown in Figure 4-7.

 ![Figure 4-7](media/Figure4-7.png)

 **Figure 4-7.
 The packages.config file.**

-After upgrading to the new csproj file format, you can migrate `packages.config` in class library projects using Visual Studio (this functionality doesn't work with ASP.NET projects, however).
+After upgrading to the new *.csproj* file format, you can migrate `packages.config` in class library projects using Visual Studio.
+This functionality doesn't work with ASP.NET projects, however.
 [Learn more about migrating package.config to PackageReference in Visual Studio](https://docs.microsoft.com/nuget/consume-packages/migrate-packages-config-to-package-reference).
 If you have a large number of projects to migrate, [this community tool may help](https://github.com/MarkKharitonov/NuGetPCToPRMigrator).

 ## Create new ASP.NET Core project

-Add a new ASP.NET Core project to the existing app's solution to make moving files easier, as most of the work can be done from within Visual Studio's Solution Explorer.
-In Visual Studio, right-click on your app's solution and choose Add New Project.
-Choose ASP.NET Core web application, and give the new project a name as shown in Figure 4-8.
+Add a new ASP.NET Core project to the existing app's solution to make moving files easier, as most of the work can be done from within Visual Studio's **Solution Explorer**.
+In Visual Studio, right-click on your app's solution and choose **Add New Project**.
+Choose **ASP.NET Core web application**, and give the new project a name as shown in Figure 4-8.

 ![Figure 4-8](media/Figure4-8.png)

 **Figure 4-8.
 Add new ASP.NET Core web application.**

 The next dialog will ask you to choose which template to use.
-Select the Empty template, and be sure to also change the dropdown from .NET Core to .NET Framework, and select ASP.NET Core 2.2 as shown in Figure 4-9.
+Select the **Empty** template, and be sure to also change the dropdown from .NET Core to .NET Framework, and select ASP.NET Core 2.2 as shown in Figure 4-9.

 ![Figure 4-9](media/Figure4-9.png)